chandru174642/Control-of-Relay-Using-IoT-controller/README.md

-# Control of Relay Using IoT controller
+# EXP 2:Control of Relay Using IoT controller

 ##  AIM:
 To control the Relay using Arduino controller